 First, get yourself familiar with squash blossom anatomy.

 On a male flower, the stamen is the reproductive structure in the center, consisting of an anther (the pollen producer) supported by a thin filament.
-The anther is what you see covered in yellow pollen grains — think of it as the flower penis!
+This phallic anther is what you see covered in yellow pollen grains.

 Remember that male flowers grow on tall, skinny stems, and female flowers grow close to the vine with an immature fruit at the base.